RobDWaller/robdwaller.github.io/_posts/2018-01-15-why-you-must-test-to-break.md

 Our code now fulfils the tests and it can only be used in one way.
 A developer cannot throw a Car object at the Order object without complying with our application rules.
 And it means our code and application are now more robust and properly tested.

-Everything I've stated in this post, I hope, is obvious as the example is very simple.
-However in more complex applications things are less obvious and more likely to go wrong, especially when integrated.
-This is why it is essential to follow 'test to break' principles and always look for ways in which your code may be misused.
-This will have a number of benefits, your application and code will be more robust, meaning you'll sleep better at night, but importantly you'll spend less time bug fixing after launch.
+Everything I've stated in this post I hope is obvious as the example is very simple.
+However, in more complex applications things are less obvious and more likely to go wrong, especially when integrated.
+This is why it is essential to follow 'test to break' principles and always look for ways in which your code can be misused.
+This will have a number of benefits, your application and code will be more robust, meaning you'll sleep better at night, and importantly you'll spend less time bug fixing after launch.

 If you would like to view a working version of the code discussed in this post please take a look at the [associated repository](https://github.com/RobDWaller/test-to-break).
 And of course if you have any questions or thoughts please message me on Twitter [@RobDWaller](https://twitter.com/RobDWaller)